Exploring nuclear modification using one-point energy correlator at the electron-ion collider: One-point energy correlator at collinear limit

 Experimentally, the measurement is typically performed on the $\eta\phi$-plane.
 Accordingly, we define the ``measured angle'' between hadron and jet axis as $R_L \equiv \sqrt{\pqty{\Delta\eta}^2 + \pqty{\Delta\phi}^2}$, where $\Delta\eta$ and $\Delta\phi$ are the pseudo-rapidity and azimuthal angle difference between the observed hadron and the jet axis, respectively.
 For small $R_L$, one can find the relation:

 Finally, we obtain the factorization formula for the in-jet OPEC with the back-to-back lepton-jet production in lepton-hadron collisions:

 The treatment of TMD PDFs $f_q$ and the EEC jet function $J_q$ have been outlined in \cref{sec:Quark-Distribuition-function} and \cref{sec:EEC-jet-function}, respectively.
-We also note that here the angle-dependent term $J_0 \pqty{R_L p_T b'}$ only convolutes with the EEC jet function, hence we do not expect the TMD PDFs to influence the angular behavior of the OPEC in this case.
+We also note that here the angle-dependent term $J_0 \pqty{R_L p_T b'}$ only convolutes with the EEC jet function, hence we do not expect the TMD PDFs to influence the angular behavior of the OPEC in this case. {One might wonder that the framework accounts for nuclear effects on hadrons inside the jet through the nTMD FFs, but does not seem to include potential modifications to the jet production rate itself in the nuclear medium.
+It is worth noting that our framework follows the same philosophy as the standard nuclear collinear PDF approach \cite{Eskola:2016oht}, where all cold nuclear matter effects (including those on jet production) are absorbed into the nTMD PDFs, without modifying any other part of the formalism \cite{Alrashed:2021csd}.
+In other words, the nTMD PDFs encode the nuclear modification of jet production, while the nTMD FFs encode the modification of the hadron distribution inside the jet.}